snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 executors will result in 1000, often very small, files being written concurrently.
 This is just for the Snowplow pipeline and excludes any kind of processing that could happen on your end.

-To solve this issue, this release will consolidate (or combine) those small files into bigger ones during their transfer from HDFS to S3.
+To solve this issue, this release will consolidate those small files into bigger ones during their transfer from HDFS to S3.
+This will result in less writes and should mean fewer contention issues.

 <h3 id="rename">1.4 Renaming of the EMR steps</h3>